Geraldo Augusto de Resende, Baron of Retiro

 Geraldo Augusto de Resende, first and only Baron of Retiro (18 August 1835 - 31 July 1914) was a Brazilian nobleman, councilor, Executive Agent (mayor) and President of the last City Council of Juiz de Fora in the Brazilian Empire.

 Biography

 Son of José Ribeiro de Rezende, first and only Baron of Juiz de Fora and Senhora Carolina de Miranda Reis was married to Maria Carlota Mendes Tostes, they had 12 children, of which stands out Maria Luiza de Resende, married to Cândido Teixeira Tostes.
-He lived on the Retiro Station in Juiz de Fora, place were he has all his farms.
-He was awarded the title of Barão do Retiro, by decree of Emperor Dom Pedro II on August 11, 1889, he was a councilor several times for the district of Chácara, Minas Gerias, where he was an influential politician.
+He lived on the Retiro Station in Juiz de Fora, place where he has all his farms.
+He was awarded the title of Barão do Retiro, by decree of Emperor Dom Pedro II on August 11, 1889, he was a councilor several times for the district of Chácara, Minas Gerais, where he was an influential politician.
 The Baron was also one of the founders of the João Emilio Asylum.